-- E. The Riparian Environment Submittal for any development associated with a riparian environment designated in §606 of this Ordinance, including; - (1) Either Schedule H or Schedule W, signed by a Professional Engineer or Wetland Specialist, respectively; - (2) A delineation of the riparian environments in accordance with §606.2 of this Ordinance; - (3) If mitigation is required, a riparian environment mitigation document must be developed in accordance with §607 and a plan in accordance with §303.2.N of this Ordinance; - (4) For impacts to a Jurisdictional Waters of the U.S., provide a copy of one of the following forms of correspondence from the Corps: - (a) A Letter of No Objection stating that no permit is necessary; or - (b) A Section 404 permit application from the Corps, all associated correspondence and a copy of the completed joint application form (NCR Form 426, "Protecting Illinois Waters") signed by the applicant or agent. - (5) For channel relocation, include documentation indicating that the length of the mitigated channel is greater than or equal to the length of the disturbed channel. - F. The Qualified Sewer Submittal for any qualified sewer construction, as designated in Article 7 of this Ordinance, including: - (1) Schedules A, B, and C; - (2) Schedule E and applicable supporting calculations for new, reconstructed, or modified public lift stations and/or forcemains; - (3) Schedules F and G and applicable supporting documentation for onsite treatment or pre-treatment of industrial wastes; - (4) Schedule J, signed and notarized by the applicant and Notary Public, respectively, for projects located in a municipality that has not adopted ordinances requiring overhead plumbing and prohibiting footing drain discharge into the sanitary sewer system.
-Said ordinances shall be filed with the District. - (5) Schedule O for either of the following:
+- E. The Riparian Environment Submittal for any development associated with a riparian environment designated in §606 of this Ordinance, including; - (1) Either Schedule H or Schedule W, signed by a Professional Engineer or Wetland Specialist, respectively; - (2) A delineation of the riparian environments in accordance with §606.2 of this Ordinance; - (3) If mitigation is required, a riparian environment mitigation document must be developed in accordance with §607 and a plan in accordance with §303.2.N of this Ordinance; - (4) For impacts to a Jurisdictional Waters of the U.S., provide a copy of one of the following forms of correspondence from the Corps: - (a) A Letter of No Objection stating that no permit is necessary document indicating a Section 404 permit is not required; or - (b) A Section 404 permit application from the Corps, all associated correspondence and a copy of the completed joint application form (NCR Form 426, "Protecting Illinois Waters") signed by the applicant or agent, or a document from the Corps indicating that an impact is allowed. - (5) For channel relocation, include documentation indicating that the length of the mitigated channel is greater than or equal to the length of the disturbed channel. - F. The Qualified Sewer Submittal for any qualified sewer construction, as designated in Article 7 of this Ordinance, including: - (1) Schedules A, B, and C; - (2) Schedule E and applicable supporting calculations for new, reconstructed, or modified public lift stations and/or forcemains; - (3) Schedules F and G and applicable supporting documentation for onsite treatment or pre-treatment of industrial wastes;

-- (a) Direct connections to District infrastructure; or - (b) New or reconstructed outfalls to waterways or Lake Michigan; - (6) All District required general notes, approved materials, applicable standard details (or equivalent), technical requirements, and design guidelines for qualified sewer construction available from the TGM; - (7) Population Equivalency (PE) calculations for expected sewer flows based on new, existing, and/or expanded service area; - (8) Service area and future service area exhibits along with supporting population calculations; - (9) A narrative description of any live sewer connection or live sewer bypass protocol; - (10) A recorded maintenance agreement between all sewer system owners when a new connection to a privately-owned sewer is proposed; and - (11) Other calculations necessary to demonstrate compliance with this Ordinance. - G. The Maintenance and Monitoring Plan Submittal, including: - (1) Schedule R, signed and notarized by the applicant and Notary Public, respectively; - (2) A schedule of implementation of the erosion and sediment control plan; - (3) A scheduled perpetual maintenance program for the following: - (a) Stormwater management facilities, including major stormwater systems, volume control practices, stormwater detention facilities, native planting conservation areas, and other stormwater facilities; - (b) Compensatory storage facilities; - (c) Wetlands; - (d) Riparian environments; and - (e) Qualified sewer. - 3.
-All applicable exhibits and plan sheets specified in §303 of this Ordinance.
+- (4) Schedule J, signed and notarized by the applicant and Notary Public, respectively, for projects located in a municipality that where the permittee or sole-permittee has not adopted ordinances requiring overhead plumbing and prohibiting footing drain discharge into the sanitary sewer system.
+Said ordinances shall be filed with the District. - (5) Schedule O for either of the following: - (a) Direct connections to District infrastructure; or - (b) New or reconstructed outfalls to District controlled waterways as specified in Appendix D or Lake Michigan; - (6) All District required general notes, approved materials, applicable standard details (or equivalent), technical requirements, and design guidelines for qualified sewer construction available from specified in the TGM; - (7) Population Equivalency (PE) calculations for expected sewer flows based on new, existing, and/or expanded service area; - (8) Service area and future service area exhibits along with supporting population calculations; - (9) A narrative description of any live sewer connection or live sewer bypass protocol; - (10) A recorded maintenance agreement between all sewer system owners when a new connection to a privately-owned sewer is proposed; and - (11) Other calculations necessary to demonstrate compliance with this Ordinance and the TGM. - G. The Maintenance and Monitoring Plan Submittal, including: - (1) Schedule R, signed and notarized by the applicant and Notary Public, respectively; - (2) A schedule of implementation of the soil erosion and sediment control plan; - (3) A scheduled perpetual maintenance program for the following:

+- (a) Stormwater management facilities, including major stormwater systems, volume control practices, stormwater detention facilities, native planting conservation areas, and other stormwater facilities;

+- (b) Compensatory storage facilities;

+- (c) Wetlands;

+- (d) Riparian environments; and

+- (e) Qualified sewer.

+- 3. All applicable exhibits and plan sheets specified in §303 of this Ordinance.